 [Star Wars “Darth Vader” Intro Plays]

-Some film scores like this are so memorable in a way that when we hear the music, we automatically think about a specific visualization or an emotion.
+Some film scores are so memorable that when we hear the music, we automatically think about a specific scene or an emotion.

-Often times, we forget the psychological effect of film scores and soundtracks have on enhancing the message the director is trying to deliver.
+It's a reminder of the effects film scores and soundtracks have on enhancing the message the director is trying to deliver.

-So what effects does film scores and soundtracks have on cinema?
+So what effects do film scores and soundtracks have on cinema?

 [Film score by Hans Zimmer]

-Before we start talking about the effects, first I must distinguish the difference a soundtrack and a score.
-A film score is written specifically for what is happening on the screen, while a soundtrack contains songs independent from the movie itself that weren’t made only for the movie.
-Most films make use of both.
+Before going too far, let's distinguish the difference between a soundtrack and a score.
+A soundtrack contains songs independent from the movie itself.
+A film score is written specifically for what is happening on the screen.
+While Most films make use of both, I want to focus on film scores and other ambient sounds.

-To really understand the importance of the music, one should compare final cuts of the movie with the intended film score and cuts with removed music.
+To really understand the importance of the film score, we can compare final cuts of a movie with cuts with the music removed.
 The iconic shower scene in ‘Psycho’ is so much less frightening without its score.

 [Shower Scene with Score] (plays quieter in the background for the paragraph)